netlabs-foundation/luthier/doc/sphinx/intro.rst

 or because Luthier didn't provide an endpoint for that, and you don't want to write one.
 In such cases, it might be easier to just block (for example, opening an reading on a socket).
-Since not blocking the workers actors is crucial, we provide a bunch of workers per flow for this exclusive purpose. `blockingWorkers` define the amount of workers, which defaults to 10, and the method blocking is used to submit them a task.
+Since not blocking the workers actors is crucial, we provide a bunch of workers per flow for this exclusive purpose. `blockingWorkers` define the amount of workers, which defaults to 10, and the method blocking is used to submit a task for them.
 A future object will be returned encapsulating the asynchronous result.
 Usage is like:

 .. code-block:: scala